Ship Afterlife Journey

 Afterlife Journey, the Negev Desert Ship Rock Art

-You don’t expect to see sailing ships or boats in the dry desert.
-Surprisingly, many Negev Desert rock art scenes show floating ships as if the arid desert is full of waterways.
+The afterlife journey myth describes the soul’s journey to heaven.
+The concept originated in Egyptian belief that spread throughout the Western world firming the ideas of the eternal world, the underworld, and soul rebirth.
+Many Negev Desert rock art scenes show floating ships as if the arid desert is full of waterways.
 Archaeological research tells us that these are not earthly scenes they belong to the realm of belief.
 These imaginary ships are not navigating real water they are sailing the celestial waters.
 Some describe a sun journey and others sail to the afterlife zone, the land of the dead transporting the souls to Eden.

 Research shows that Egyptian, Mesopotamian, Greek, Roman, and Norse cultures described in their iconography, ritual texts, and burial customs the arduous journey through the underworld.
 Much archeological evidence left by these cultures shows that passage through the underworld’s vast water was a challenge.
 Man imagination invented a solution for this task: a boat, a solar barque in Egypt, which could magically cross the underworld’s precarious waters.